Design Philosophy

 Due to the complexity of the protocol, many companies rely on a trusted third party for email infrastructure.
 Unfortunately, these email providers get hacked leaking PII.

 In general you should instead use service endpoints for functionality (e.g., RSS, webcal, etc.) Ghost, the software that enables the website portion of Sovereign Stack, automatically maintains an RSS feed for clients to subscribe to.
-We generally recommend you configure your RSS reader to create OS notifications which link back to the website article.
+I generally recommend you configure your RSS reader to create OS notifications which link back to the website article.

 Domain Name System (DNS)